NaevaTheCat/corroboree/documentation.md

 publish changes to pages.

 Additionally an administrator role should be created, along with a booking officer role.
-Assigning permissions as appropriated.
+Assigning permissions as appropriate.
 The booking officer should only be able to edit and view booking records.

 Groups which should have access to the administration interface will need that ticked.